anurag925/tecblo/dsa-blog-progress.md

 - Include real-world applications and use cases

 ## Current Task
-Ready to start Phase 4: **Graph Traversal** - BFS traversal, DFS traversal, cycle detection algorithms and patterns.
+Working on Phase 4: **Shortest Path Algorithms** - Dijkstra, Bellman-Ford, Floyd-Warshall, A* algorithms for optimal pathfinding.